Step 3: Initialize and Build the Züs components

 Screenshot after a successful blobber build:

-Note: The blobber scripts defined above works fine for Linux and Intel Mac .If you want to run blobber and validator on Apple Silicon Mac(M1 or M2) follow the guide here.
-In case you are still facing issues with blobbers on M1 or M2 mac check Troubleshooting Guide for Blobbers Setup (Mac M1 or M2).
+**Note:** The blobber scripts defined above works fine for Linux and Intel Mac **.**&#x49;f you want to run blobber and validator on Apple Silicon Mac(M1 or M2) follow the guide [here](https://github.com/0chain/blobber/blob/staging/dev.local/README.md).
+In case you are still facing issues with blobbers on M1 or M2 mac check [Troubleshooting Guide for Blobbers Setup (Mac M1 or M2)](/guides/setup-a-blockchain/additional-tips-and-troubleshooting-for-mac.md#troubleshooting-guide-for-blobbers-setup-mac-m1-or-m2)[.](/guides/setup-a-blockchain/additional-tips-and-troubleshooting-for-mac.md#troubleshooting-guide-for-blobbers-setup-mac-m1-or-m2)